• Free shipping on all orders

 1. Your Current Pet

 One of the most important things to consider before getting another pet is how your current pet will feel about it.
-They might see a new Cocker Spaniel as a threat if they get nervous or protective around strange animals, especially if they didn’t spend much time with other animals as a puppy.
+They might see a new Cocker Spaniel as a threat if they get nervous or protective around strange animals, especially if they did not spend much time with other animals as a puppy.
 If they aren’t happy with the new pet, they might become aggressive or withdrawn or even engage in strange behaviors, like overeating and barking.
 Your pet’s age might also be an important factor in your decision.
-If your existing pet is a senior, they might not be healthy enough to keep up with a young puppy.
+If your existing pet is a senior, it might not be healthy enough to keep up with a young puppy.

 2. Cost